opf/openproject/docs/release-notes/3/3-0-3/README.md

 attachments.

 In conclusion it is strongly recommended to upgrade your 3.0 based deployments to version 3.0.3 as soon as possible.
 The [OpenProject 3.0.3 tag](https://github.com/opf/openproject/tree/v3.0.3) and the [`dev`](https://github.com/opf/openproject/tree/dev) branches both include the security fixes.

-## Bug Fixes:
+## Bug Fixes

 There was a regression in MRI Ruby 2.1.1 that changed some return values of Ruby’s internal class `Hash` and led to several failing tests.
 This change is intended for Ruby 2.2 but due to their semantic versioning scheme shouldn’t have been incorporated in 2.1.1.
 Check out [this blog post](https://www.ruby-lang.org/en/news/2014/03/10/regression-of-hash-reject-in-ruby-2-1-1/) if you want to know more about it.